-We offer two Scandinavian languages (Swedish and Old Norse) as well as a number of General Education and upper-division and graduate courses.
+We offer two Scandinavian languages (Swedish and Old Norse) as well as a number of General Education, upper-division and graduate courses.
 These can be combined for an undergraduate Minor in Scandinavian Studies or a Concentration in Scandinavian Studies for the Major in German.
 Danish and Norwegian language courses can be taken abroad, and receive credit upon your return to the University of Illinois.

 Many students take advantage of several excellent Study Abroad programs in Scandinavia.
 Among the most popular are: KTH-Royal Institute of Technology and Uppsala University in Sweden, Oslo University in Norway, and study in Copenhagen, Denmark.

 The Scandinavian Program has recently received grants from the Barbro Osher Pro Suecia Foundation and the Swedish Institute, as well as from the University of Illinois European Union Center, CIBER, and the School of Literatures, Cultures, and Linguistics.

-Let your journey toward the lesser explored begin here.
+Let your journey into the unknown begin here!
 Rewards and adventures await.